Jbirch-Git/Jbirch-Homelab/EIGRP/General EIGRP Lab/General EIGRP Lab.md

 10.12.0.2 (432640/407040), Ethernet0/1 - Here we can see the Feasible Distance is 432640 and the Advertised Distance is 407040.

-For our feasibility condition all other routes that want to be feasible successors have to have an advertised distance lower than 432640.
+For our feasibility condition to be met by our other routes they must have an advertised distance lower than 432640.
+At which point they will become feasible successors.

 Let's look at the following two routes.